luapower/luapower/luapower.md

 This module leverages the many conventions in luapower to extract and aggregate metadata about packages, modules and documentation and perform various consistency checks.
+It gives accurate information about dependencies between modules and packages because it actually loads the Lua modules and tracks all `require` and `ffi.load` calls, and then it integrates that information with the package information that it gets from git.
 The entire API is memoized so it can be abused without worrying about caching the results of the function calls.

-Accompanying the library there's an RPC server and a command-line interface.
+Accompanying the library there's a command-line interface and an RPC server which can be used to track module dependencies across multiple platforms, run automated tests, etc.

-## Usage
+## Module usage

 First, you might need to say where the luapower tree is (the default path is '.'):